Drachenfels/python-schema/README.md

 validation happens) and to dump data (where conversion to either native python or json-compatible format happens).

+---
+## Examples

 > “Talk is cheap.
 Show me the code.” - Linus Torvald

----
-## Examples

-One of the principles of python-schema is TDD, each case study will be functioning test copy-pasted from the source code (that being said there is more tests than case studies).
+One of the principles of python-schema is TDD, each case study will be functional test copy-pasted from the test suite (that being said there is many more tests than shown below).

 ### Case 1 - Simple Schema
 see [Case #1] (https://www.example.com/)